2021-22 LEADERSHIP TEAM

 Ohilda Holguin, Educational Consultant and Trainer, NYC, NY

-Barbara Larrivee, Former Professor, Rhode Island College & California State University
+Barbara Larrivee, former board member, former professor, Rhode Island College & California State University

 Barnaby Spring, Director of Mindfulness in Education, New York City Department of Education